hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 3. Chats that are in pending state gets completed when last agent of a team logouts.

+4. If an agent is part of two teams, both following Balanced Distribution, the concurrency of that agent will be doubled. i.e, If agent concurrency is C, and is a part of N teams following Balanced distribution, he concurrency will be C times N.
+We recommend keeping a lower agent concurrency for shared agents.

-4. Optimized for: Chat load as it’s almost evenly distributed across online agents at the time.
+5. Optimized for: Chat load as it’s almost evenly distributed across online agents at the time.

-5. Con(s): Does not account for faster agent response times but only the first response times.
+6. Con(s): Does not account for faster agent response times but only the first response times.
 Faster high performing agents may not be best utilized.

 > Note: Clients for whom efficiency in distribution is important should choose this chat algorithm.